-Most people don’t think about their electrical panels much.
+Most people don’t think about their electrical panels (otherwise known as a breaker box) much.
 And if you aren’t experiencing any problems there is probably no need to think much about them.
-However, if your home was built before 1990 you may want to do a little investigating to make sure your home is safe and an outdated panel isn’t posing any hidden problems for your home.
+However, if your home was built before 1990 you may want to do a little investigation to make sure your home is safe and an outdated panel isn’t posing any hidden problems for your home.
 There are four types of panels that are either unsafe or could pose problems as you add electronics or appliances to your home.

 Federal Pacific Electric